Tuition and Fees

 - Online graduate students pay in-state tuition regardless of residency.

 - In addition to the per-credit-hour tuition, you will be required to pay certain fees, such as the information technology fee.
-See fee descriptions.
+See Explanation of Fees.

 - Each self-paced course enrollment carries a nonrefundable $25.00 administrative fee.